-Management believes the allowance for loan losses is adequate to absorb probable losses in the loan portfolio.
-While management uses all available information to recognize losses on loans, future additions to the allowance may be necessary based on changes in economic conditions.
-Additionally, various regulatory agencies, as an integral part of their examination process, periodically review the Company's allowance for loan losses.
-Such agencies may require the Company to increase the allowance for loan losses based on their judgments and interpretations about information available to them at the time of their examination.
+Management believes the ALLL is adequate to absorb probable losses in the loan portfolio.
+Additionally, various regulatory agencies, as an integral part of their examination process, periodically review the Company's ALLL.
+Such agencies may require the Company to increase the ALLL based on their judgments and interpretations about information available to them at the time of their examinations.